Qi Cao

 I am Qi Cao, a 2nd-year Ph.D. student in the Department of Electrical and Computer Engineering at the University of California, San Diego, advised by Prof. Pengtao Xie.

 I will join Meta as a research scientist intern in Summer 2026.
-My current research focuses on large language model (LLM) reasoning and building LLM-based reasoning systems.
+My current research focuses on large language model (LLM) reasoning and building harness for reasoning model system.

 News